eantcal/nubasic/docs/making-nubasic-2.0.md

-nuBASIC 2.0 keeps the original spirit of the project: a small BASIC-family language that can still run classic numbered programs, while also supporting structured programming, classes, graphics, projects, native calls, and modern debugger workflows.
+nuBASIC 2.0 keeps the original spirit of the project: a small BASIC-family language that can still run classic numbered programs, while also supporting structured programming, classes, graphics, projects, native calls, an integrated pseudo-3D raycasting engine (WinRayCast, on Windows), and modern debugger workflows.

 The recent internal work had four main goals: